kevinliu-bmb/GCapricorn/README.md

 *This data visualization project is completed for the BMI706 - Data Visualization for Biomedical Applications course.*

-GCapricorn is an app that enables biomedical researchers and clinicians to explore and enrich their knowledge of cancer-related genes and proteins from the clinical level to the protein and amino acid level, providing an intuitive and interactive experience to further their understanding of oncogenes and oncoproteins.
+GCapricorn is a Python-based web app that enables biomedical researchers and clinicians to explore and enrich their knowledge of cancer-related genes and proteins from the clinical level to the protein and amino acid level, providing an intuitive and interactive experience to further their understanding of oncogenes and oncoproteins.

 [Access GCapricorn](https://gcapricorn-reborn.streamlit.app/)